maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 * Continual internal development and testing:
     - Feature branches are worked on and merged back into `main`
     - Developers can deploy their own isolated testnets if necessary
-    - We can do quick `alpha` releases if necessary
-* Release candidate (RC) phase (one week):
+* Release candidate (RC) phase (two weeks):
-    - After two weeks of development since the last RC phase ended, create a `release-YYYY.MM.rc.1` branch from `main`.
+    - Twice a month, roughly corresponding two every two weeks, create a `release-YYYY.MM.rc.1` branch from `main`.
 No new features will be accepted on this branch.
     - Bump version numbers, with an `rc.1` suffix applied.
     - Build RC and release to Github as a public `pre-release` but with no published crates.
     - Deploy RC to `STG-01`.
+    - Deploy previous stable release to `STG-02`.
     - Production of changelog begins.
     - Invite community members to test against this network.
-    - Shu's metrics solution enables comparisons to be made to the previous stable release in `STG-02`.
+    - Initiate comparisons to the previous stable release in `STG-02`.
     - Fixes can be applied to the release branch, resulting in an `rc.2`.
 This will be released/deployed/tested.
 Repeat if necessary.
 * Release and deploy phase (one/two days):
+    - If the RC passes two weeks of QA, the release branch is ready to be merged back to `stable`.
-    - On the release branch, modify version numbers to remove the `rc` pre-release specifier.
+      On that branch, modify version numbers to remove the `rc` pre-release specifier.
     - Changelog finalised.
     - Merge the release branch into `stable`.
     - Merge the release branch into `main`.
-    - When ready, perform a release and tag of `stable` by kicking off a workflow. *
+    - When ready, use a GHA workflow to perform a stable release.
     - Delete the release branch.
-    - Deploy to `PROD-01`/`02` and drain *
+    - Deploy the new release to nodes being hosted by Maidsafe.
-    - Announce to users
+    - Announce to users.

 We can accommodate hotfixes at any point during the cycle.